 13 reasons why living on a boat in a marina is better than living in a house on land

-- Full time live aboards have common values.
+- Full-time liveaboards have common values.
 They all have a love for the water, are not into buying things for the sake of buying them (no space).
 Most boaters are very interested in conservation, green technology and taking care of the planet.
 Many work from the boat or are more entrepreneurial in spirit.
 They value strong friendships and work very hard to make others feel welcomed and wanted.
-Live aboards give, give and give.
+Liveaboards give, give and give.
 Someone is always cooking too much and invites others over.
-There’s always a last minute decision to have sundowners and appetizers.
-Live aboards generally don’t have cable/satellite TV so they’re not inundated with negative news.
+There’s always a last-minute decision to have sundowners and appetizers.
+Liveaboards generally don’t have cable/satellite TV so they’re not inundated with negative news.
 Although conversations about topical news will be had, it certainly doesn’t dominate the time spent together.
-Stories are shared, jokes are told and food and drink is shared.
+Stories are shared, jokes are told and food and drink are shared.
 There’s a deep feeling of respect and community amongst boaters.
 For me, it’s truly a community where I feel that life is worth living.

 - If it floods, which this area is known for, our house rides the tide rather than take on water.
 Or if a hurricane is heading this way, we have an option to move.

-- Not only do we have dogs in the ‘neighbourhood,’ but every day we’re graced with dolphins, pelicans and a variety of other beautiful creatures that you won’t find on land.
+- Not only do we have dogs in the ‘neighborhood,’ but every day we’re graced with dolphins, pelicans and a variety of other beautiful creatures that you won’t find on land.

 - Cleaning the whole boat takes a fraction of the time needed to clean a house and there’s no law maintenance needed.

 - If we ever want to sell our boat we’re not limited to selling to the local area.
 Our target market includes the whole world rather than just someone that wants a boat in Charleston, South Carolina.
 In other words, someone from the UK can buy our boat and move it over to the UK quite easily.
 You can’t sell your house to someone in the UK!